heinz-otto/docker-smf/upgrade.md

 # update to smf 2.1.3
-* download large upgrade version of your choice (smf_2-1-3_upgrade.xxx) from https://download.simplemachines.org/
+* download the large upgrade version smf_2-1-3_upgrade.tar.gz from https://download.simplemachines.org/ .
+I don't know a way with wget - I was doing the job on my windows machine.
-* I don't find a way with wget - only with Browser on my Windows machine.
+* Than copy the file to dockerhost.
 ```
 scp smf_2-1-3_upgrade.tar.gz user@dockerhost:
 ```